 CHEF DARREN MACLEAN

 NUPO, named after MacLean’s mother, opened in 2020 in partnership with Le Germain Hotels and quickly garnered national attention.
 The plant-forward restaurant serves vegetarian dishes, sushi, and large-format fish, supported by a dedicated fish dry-aging chamber and a strictly meat-free kitchen.
 Its 20-course Omakase Sushi Experience earned NUPO a place on Canada’s Best New Restaurants list and secured its debut on Canada’s 100 Best in its first year.
+In 2026, NUPO ranked 75th nationally on Canada’s 100 Best Restaurants list.

 MacLean’s vision also extends to after EIGHT, an intimate speakeasy concealed behind the restaurant and conceived as a continuation of the dining experience.
 Reserved initially for EIGHT guests and later open to the public, the eight-seat parlour features a refined cocktail program inspired by Satoyama, rare spirits, and bespoke glassware.